cotarr/collab-auth/postman/README.md

 ## Authentication server description

 This application is an OAuth 2.0 authentication server.
-A simple administration editor is included to confgure client accounts and user accounts.
+A simple administration editor is included to configure client accounts and user accounts.

 ## Postman Global Settings